Gramercy Park: Gramercy Park Hotel

 Gramercy Park Hotel was originally designed by Robert T. Lyons and built by Bing & Bing in 1925, replacing a row of townhouses.
 It was managed for many years by hotelier Herbert Weissberg, and in 2006 underwent a massive makeover by Ian Schrager, who in 2010 sold his interests and is no longer associated with the hotel.
 Interiors were designed by artist and filmmaker Julian Schnabel.
 The Hotel has views of Gramercy Park, and guests have access to the hotel's 12 keys to the park during their stay.
 Dining venues include the Rose Bar and Jade Bar, and rooftop Gramercy Terrace restaurant; Danny Meyer's Maialino is also in the Hotel.

-The Hotel was the subject of a 2008 documentary film, Hotel Gramercy Park.
+The hotel was the subject of a 2008 documentary film, Hotel Gramercy Park.

 Irving Place

 An assortment of restaurants, bars, and establishments line Irving Place, the main thoroughfare of the neighborhood south of the park.
 Pete's Tavern, New York's oldest surviving saloon, and where O. Henry is often erroneously said to have written The Gift of the Magi, survived Prohibition disguised as a flower shop.
 Irving Plaza, at East 15th Street and Irving, hosts numerous concerts for both well-known and indie bands and draws a crowd almost every night.
 There are also a number of clinics and official city buildings on Irving Place.
+The street has also lent its name to Irving, a neighborhood print magazine covering the people, culture, and businesses of the Gramercy area.